hughfdjackson/artifice/README.markdown

-## Artifice - a (toy) entity-system game framework
+## Artifice

-Jus' playing around with the idea, really
+**This is an experiment; don't use in production**

+Artifice is an entity system game framework that absolutely seperates behaviour and data; employing a functional(esque) style.